 The R.L.
 Johnson Family Foundation is committed to Christian education and seeks to support middle school (grades 5-8) families who need tuition assistance.
 VCS is grateful to Mr. Roz Johnson and his family for this intentional and tremendous gift to families.

 The Palm Lane CRC Generations Scholarship Fund testifies to the legacy and generosity of the people from Palm Lane Christian Reformed Church.
 Palm Lane CRC parishioners were consistently generous to the mission of Christian education and have demonstrated this over many years.
 The Palm Lane CRC Generations Scholarship Fund will ensure that this legacy is not forgotten and will continue to support Christian education.

 The Valley Christian Schools Endowment testifies to the generosity of the School’s friends and alumni and their support and faith in Valley Christian Schools.
 The mission of the endowment fund is to support the educational mission of Valley Christian Schools by providing a reliable source of funds for current and future use.

 If you would like to give a gift to any of the above scholarships, you may do so using the form below.

-Contact Troy Thelen in the Development office at
+Contact Kittren Johnson in the Development Office at

 Email: [email protected]